puneetopensource/MediaWiki_Deployment/README.md

 # MediaWiki Kubernetes Deployment

 ## MEDIAWIKI PROBLEM STATEMENT
- > Automate the deployment of MediaWiki using Kubernetes with Helm Chart/ any equivalent automation.
+ > Automate the deployment of MediaWiki using Kubernetes with Helm Chart/any equivalent automation.

 ## Solution
 ### Introduction to MediaWiki